bcrawford72/bcrawford72/README.md

 - 👋 Hi, I’m @bcrawford72
-- 👀 I’m interested in Data Analysis.
+- 👀 I’m interested in data analysis and science.
+I love to solve puzzles with logic.
 - 🌱 I’m currently learning Python, Java, and Selenium